-As concerns recycling, we continued to send metal waste to companies that reuse it.
+As concerns recycling and circular economy, we continued to send metal waste to companies that reuse it.
 We also significantly reduced the generation of metal waste at the Tocopilla Power Plant because the dismantling of Units 14 and 15 has not yet begun.

-At Mejillones, the Andina Thermal Power Plant and Hornito Thermal Power Plant continued to send part of their ash to cement companies in the Region of Antofagasta.
+At Mejillones, the Andina Thermal Power Plant and Hornito Thermal Power Plant continued to send part of their ash to cement companies in the Region of Antofagasta in line with our circular economy ambitions.

 At the close of 2023, combustion waste totaled 81,199.497 tons.
-Recycled ash accounted for 12.4% of that total.
+Recycled ash accounted for 12.4% of